hindu-comm/weblogs/manasataramgini/2017/06/2017-06-11_some-personal-reflections-on-carl-gauss-bernhard-riemann-and-associated-matters.md

 discoveries as having in large part an independent element.

-In the case of Janos Bolyai there is a even an element of tragedy which is often blamed on Gauss.
+In the case of Janos Bolyai there is a even an element of tragedy which is oftenblamed on Gauss.
 His father Wolfgang had obsessed over this problem for a while, right from when he was a fellow student at university with Gauss.
-His father wrote to Gauss of his young son describing him as thus: “*a healthy and very beautiful child, with a good disposition, black hair and eyebrows, and burning deep blue eyes, which at times sparkle like two jewels.*” This boy at went on to master calculus and Newtonian mechanics by the age of 13, and even though his father warned him of taking up the proof of the 5th postulate he went ahead to attack it.
+His father wrote to Gauss of his young son describing him as thus: “*a healthy and very beautiful child, with a good disposition, black hair and eyebrows, and burning deep blue eyes, which at times sparkle like two jewels.*” This boy at went on to master calculus and Newtonian mechanics by the age of 13, andeven though his father warned him of taking up the proof of the 5th postulate he went ahead to attack it.
 While yet in his teens he realized that the path ahead lay in taking an approach similar to that which Gauss had taken